zachcary1/tlicraft/README.md

 A **Next.js + Prisma + PostgreSQL** application that simulates crafting outcomes and price estimation for **Torchlight Infinite** gear.

-This project includes tools to **scrape, transform, and import affix data** from TLIDB and store it in a structured database for fast crafting simulations and price estimations.
+This project includes tools to **scrape, transform, and import affix data** from TLIDB and store it in a structured database.

 ---